ayushinav/MT.jl/docs/src/deterministic_inverse.md

 ### Trust-Region

 While Occam is implemented in the package, we borrow a few from other packages.
-One of them is `NonlinearSolve.jl`, where we have `Levenberg-Marquadt` scheme.
+One of them is `NonlinearSolve.jl`, where we have `Trust-Region` scheme.
 Again, everything boils down to creating the `alg_cache`.
 You can use [other solvers](https://docs.sciml.ai/NonlinearSolve/stable/solvers/nonlinear_least_squares_solvers/) from the package as well.

 ```@example inverse_demo
 using NonlinearSolve